Configuring Office 365 for scheduling using app permissions

-The VMR Scheduling for Exchange feature allows you to create an add-in that enables Microsoft Outlook desktop and Web App users in Office 365 or Exchange environments to quickly and easily add a Pexip VMR to their meeting invitations, enabling any meeting to be held over video.
+The VMR Scheduling for Exchange feature (also known as Secure Scheduler for Exchange) allows you to create an add-in that enables Microsoft Outlook desktop and Web App users in Office 365 or Exchange environments to quickly and easily add a Pexip VMR to their meeting invitations, enabling any meeting to be held over video.

-To enable users to schedule meetings in single-use VMRs in an Office 365 environment, you must first configure Office 365 appropriately.
-The steps are as follows, described in more detail in the sections that follow:
+To enable users to schedule meetings in single-use VMRs in an Office 365 environment you must first complete the following steps, described in more detail in the sections that follow:

-3. Create an equipment resource.
-This resource will be added as an attendee to all meetings scheduled using the Pexip add-in.
+1. Creating an equipment resource.
+This resource is added as an attendee to all meetings scheduled using the Pexip add-in.

-PowerShell commands are provided for all steps; parameters to be replaced with your own relevant information are shown in the format <your info here>.
+PowerShell commands are provided for some steps; parameters to be replaced with your own relevant information are shown in the format <your info here>.

 Prerequisites